andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 7 (Jon Pertwee)</sub>

-A searingly intense ride with some great acting from the show’s regulars.
+A searingly intense ride with some great acting from the show's regulars.
 The classic show sometimes struggles to have emotional stakes, but certainly not here.

 Story 54; 7 episodes - Inferno

 # Season 8 (Jon Pertwee)

 The Third Doctor's second season isn't quite as experimental, swapping out the daring Liz Shaw for the more traditional (if adorable) Jo Grant, but it does introduce the Third Doctor's definitive villain, and there are some solid stories here.

 None